 My given birth name is Chauntell Dietrich.

 I have taken the name Enchaunti Waroway to symbolically represent my re-birth into the woman I choose to be.
-This name honours my mother's as it was her last name at birth and is also my grandparent's last name.

 A bit Personal...

 I have been in a role of supporting people my whole life.
 I come from a family that, like many others, has experienced the impact of ancient traumas.
 These traumas, passed down through our ancestral line, manifested as anger, alcoholism, depression, disconnect and abuse in my family.
 I felt the pain of being raised by people who were pained as well.
 I grew up experiencing the impact of this, which resulted in me having a behaviours and thought patterns that left me feeling insecure as a child.
 Eventually this manifested as what is medically referred to as a depressive episode when I was 16.